tarwn/lessthandot-hugo/blogs/content/posts/2010-07-03-msdn-ultimate-subscription-giveaway.md

 **Update

-[Ted Krueger][2] decided to add one of his, so now there will be two that we will be giving away……that just doubled your chances**
+[Ted Krueger][2] decided to add one of his, so now there will be two that we will be giving away......that just doubled your chances**

 **Update 2